ahirner/backtrack-rs/README.md

 assert_eq!(sats.next(), None);
 ```
 ### Incremental Checks
-If your checks can be formulated with a reduced solution,
+If your checks can be formulated against a reduced solution,
 implement [CheckInc](https://docs.rs/backtrack-rs/latest/backtrack-rs/problem/trait.CheckInc.html) instead.

-The same result as above can be formulated by "computing"
+The same result as above can be obtained by first "computing"
 the last item at each step.
-This approach makes more sense if
+Such an approach makes more sense if
 actual work on more than one prior value needs to be peformed
 for any given sat check.